A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-1. Label the Petri dishes with the antibiotic or antiviral agent to be tested.
+1. Label the Petri dishes.
+One with the bacterial culture only (control), others with the antibiotic or antiviral agent to be tested.

-2. Using a sterile pipette, spread the bacterial culture onto the agar plates.
+2. Using a sterile pipette, spread the bacterial culture evenly onto the agar plates.

-3. Place the antibiotic or antiviral disks (or filter paper disks soaked in the agent) onto the agar plates.
+3. For the antibiotic test: Place the antibiotic disks onto the agar plates.

 Key Procedures:

-* Control: Include a control plate without any antibiotics or antivirals to compare the results.
+Controls: Include a control plate without any antibiotics or antivirals to compare the results.
+Also include a control plate with only the viral culture (for antiviral testing).

 Results: